 - Identifies new opportunities to support and be inclusive of girls, students of color, students from economically disadvantaged backgrounds, and other traditionally underrepresented communities in computer science, technology, and the sciences overall

 In support of this vision and mission, CodeBrooklyn believes there are five pillars to successfully expand computer science in Brooklyn:

 - Professional Development.
 Funding and access for teachers to attend computer science education training (this is the core purpose of the New York City CS4ALL Program within the Department of Education).

 - Curriculum.
 Schools should use standards based, peer reviewed, Common Core aligned curriculum (i.e., teachers and schools should not feel compelled to create their own curriculum from scratch).

 - Community Engagement and External Support.
 School buildings should be technology community hubs for events like hackathons and adult continuing education in IT and computer science.
 The schools’ SLT and PTA/PTO/PAs, along with the district CECs, are partners and essential stakeholders, supporting and advocating for CS.
 They are the local control and voices who advocate for their children.

 - Champions.
 Every school has computer science champions, both parents and teachers.

 - Infrastructure.
-Schools have the computer equipment (e.g. laptops, devices such as Raspberry Pis), along with network (wifi) and electrical infrastructure, needed for computer science instruction.
+Schools have the computer equipment (e.g. laptops, devices such as Raspberry Pis), along with network (wired and wireless LAN; WAN) and electrical infrastructure, needed for computer science instruction.